-All students are required to return their post module assignments on time to the NCC Administrator by email.
+All students are required to return their post module assignments on time to the Nuclear Programmes Administrator by email.
 Assignments will be put through Turn-It-In before being passed to the module leader for marking.
 Assignments received after the due date will be assigned a mark of zero.
 Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a student be granted an extension.
-In such cases, the student should make a request of the module leader as soon as reasonably possible, with a copy to the NCC Administrator.
+In such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible.
 Any request will be dealt with on a case by case basis.